Rumiphore/Rumiphore/README.md

 ## Hi there 👋
+Here are some ideas to get you started:

+- 🔭 I’m currently working on learning complex analyses in R and Phyton
+- 🌱 I’m currently learning flowcytometry analysis with CytoExploreR

 <!--
 **Rumiphore/Rumiphore** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.